An off-duty social worker who entered a foster carer’s home and unlawfully removed a child to her own home has been suspended for six months.

 Registrant sacked following incident

-The committee accepted evidence from the foster carer that Brimelow had acted in a “domineering and intimidating” way, causing her to believe something had happened to the child while the child was in her care.
+The committee accepted evidence from the foster carer that the social worker had acted in a “domineering and intimidating” way, causing her to believe something had happened to the child while the child was in her care.

 Procedures not followed

-The committee concluded that Brimelow had moved the child from the care of the foster carer without lawful authority, and had failed to offer any reasonable excuse for her actions since the night in question.
+The committee concluded that the social worker had moved the child from the care of the foster carer without lawful authority, and had failed to offer any reasonable excuse for her actions since the night in question.

 Taking into account her previous good record, it found the misconduct amounted to a single incident and issued a six-month suspension from the register.